IIT JAM Syllabus 2026: Subject-wise Syllabus PDF & Topics

 A:

-JAM 2026 Examination will be conducted in SEVEN subjects, also referred to as Test Papers; Biotechnology (BT), Chemistry (CY), Economics (EN), Geology (GG), Mathematics (MA), Mathematical Statistics (MS), and Physics (PH).
+JAM 2026 Examination was conducted for SEVEN subjects, also referred to as Test Papers: Biotechnology (BT), Chemistry (CY), Economics (EN), Geology (GG), Mathematics (MA), Mathematical Statistics (MS), and Physics (PH).
 The medium for all the Test Papers is English only.

-JAM 2026 examination pattern is divided in such a way that the exam will be conducted in the form of three sections ie., Section A, B and C.
+JAM 2026 examination pattern is divided in such a way that the exam was conducted in the form of three sections ie., Section A, B and C.

 Section - B contains a total of 10 Multiple Select Questions (MSQs) carrying two marks each.
 Each MSQ is similar to MCQ but with the difference that MSQ may have one or more than one correct choice (s) out of the four given choices.
 The candidate is awarded full credit only if all the correct answer (s) and no wrong answers are selected.
 Candidates can mark the answer (s) by clicking the choice (s).
 There is no negative marking or partial marking for MSQ.